Glenn Hegar

 SMART energy metering device and Energy Monitoring infrastructure with Schneider is being implemented by UNT across campus to enable accurate calculation of cost and provide previously unavailable transparency into energy usage.

-Energy measures such as LED lighting upgrade, envelope repairs and window replacement are being implemented throughout UNT Campus.
+Energy Conservation Measures such as retro-cx, campus lighting upgrades, building envelope repairs and window replacement are being implemented throughout the UNT campus, which is projected to save 2 to 15 percent on overall building consumption.

 GOALS

-UNT has set benchmark year as 2018.
-UNT will target one percent reduction each year for energy use index and energy cost intensity throughout the campus.
-Since 2018, UNT has seen significant reduction on overall EUI and ECI, a total reduction of 15 percent for all utilities combined.
+UNT has set benchmark year as of 2019.
+UNT continues targeting a 1percent reduction each year for its energy use and energy cost index throughout campus.
+Since 2019, UNT has seen significant reduction on overall EUI and ECI.

 Utility Conservation Goals